timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ## Appendix A: External Commands for Developers

-### Introduction to External Commands

-The TS Pico firmware includes a powerful extension system that allows developers to add custom commands without modifying the core firmware.
-This system uses external Python modules that integrate seamlessly with the main TS Pico software.
+The TS-Pico firmware includes a powerful extension system that allows developers to add custom commands without modifying the core firmware.
+This system uses external Python modules that integrate seamlessly with the main TS-Pico software.

 ### Understanding the External Command Architecture

 #### How External Commands Work

-External commands are implemented as Python functions that are called by the main TS Pico firmware when specific command patterns are detected.
+External commands are implemented as Python functions that are called by the main TS-Pico firmware when specific command patterns are detected.
 This architecture provides several benefits:

 - **Modularity:** New commands can be added without touching the core system
 - **Safety:** External commands run in a controlled environment